Recent Tr4vel

 Pier , San Francisco

-Pier 39 and Fisherman’s Wharf: What’s Worth Your Time and What Isn’t Pier 39 is the most visited tourist destination in San Francisco, which tells you everything and nothing.
-The pier itself is a two-storey shopping mall on stilts over the bay, opened in 1978.
-Most of its shops are interchangeable souvenir outlets.
-This is not where you should spend your afternoon.
-But the area...
+Pier 39 and Fisherman’s Wharf: Three Things Worth Your Time and Why Everything Else Isn’t Pier 39 is the most visited tourist destination in San Francisco.
+It is also, at its core, a two-storey shopping mall on stilts over the bay with primarily interchangeable souvenir outlets.
+Knowing this going in saves you from spending your afternoon there when you should be somewhere else.
+But...

 read more